-The statements included in this proxy statement, including in the section entitled "Compensation Discussion and Analysis-Executive Summary-2014 Business Overview," regarding future financial performance and results of operations and other statements that are not historical facts are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
-Forward-looking statements include, but are not limited to, statements about the following subjects: a near-term oversupply of floating drilling rigs and delayed demand for rig capacity; demand for newbuild jackup rigs; next-generation BOPs; the accelerated debt repayment program; and operational improvements.
-Such statements are subject to numerous risks, uncertainties and assumption, including, but not limited to, operating hazards and delays actions by customers and other third parties, conditions in the capital markets and those described under "Item 1A.
-Risk Factors" in the 2014 Annual Report and in our filings with the SEC.
+The statements included in this proxy statement, including in the letter to shareholders and in the section entitled "Compensation Discussion and Analysis-Executive Summary-2015 Business Overview," regarding future financial performance, results of operations, liquidity, stacking of assets and the market and other statements that are not historical facts are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Exchange Act.
+Forward-looking statements are subject to numerous risks, uncertainties and assumption, including, but not limited to, the future prices of oil and gas, operating hazards and delays, actions by customers and other third parties, conditions in the drilling industry and in the capital markets and those described under "Item 1A.
+Risk Factors" in the 2015 Annual Report and in our other filings with the SEC.
 Should one or more of these risks or uncertainties materialize (or the other consequences of such a development worsen), or should underlying assumptions prove incorrect, actual results may vary materially from those indicated or expressed or implied by such forward-looking statements.
 All subsequent written and oral forward-looking statements attributable to us or to persons acting on our behalf are expressly qualified in their entirety by reference to these risks and uncertainties.
-You should not place undue reliance on forward-looking statements.
-Each forward-looking statements speaks only as of the date of the particular statement, and we undertake no obligation to publicly update or revise any forward-looking statements, except as required by law.
+You should not place undue reliance on forward-looking statements, Each forward-looking statement speaks only as of the date of the particular statement, and we undertake no obligation to publicly update or revise any forward-looking statements, except as required by law.